Gauntlet173/CodingTheLaw/syllabus.md

 * Modify your template to inform the user of all the information that they entered, but only if they entered it.
 * Modify your template so that the "you qualify" and "you do not qualify" paragraphs appear based on the variable that indicates whether the user is eligible to receive legal aid services.
-* Remove the question from your interview that asks whether the user is eligible.
+* Remove the question from your interview added in TLA3 that asks whether the user is eligible.
+* Remove any questions remaining from TLA2 that are not being used to generate the document or calculate eligibility.
 * Modify the interview so that only one question or code block is marked as mandatory.
 * Using the code blocks in your interview (not the question blocks), make sure the following questions are not asked in the follow circumstances:
     * If you know the user has received prior assistance, do not ask about the nature of the matter or its location or the